 In line with Department for Transport requirements, the City Council has undertaken a review of the existing speed limits on all Class A and B roads in the District.
 The criteria for setting local speed limits on classified roads was amended in 2006, and Local Highway Authorities asked to consider whether their existing speed limits were still appropriate.

-The information sheet and plans relating to this can be found in the download section below.
+The information sheet and plans relating to this can be downloaded on this page.